 Of course they found nothing…they are part of the rigging mechanism!

 Yes, it’s all a CON but it is also ENDING as the Bad Guys are being removed from power.

 If the current price of silver has got you frustrated and you KNOW that they have been suppressing the price for decades if not centuries… ask yourself what the price of silver will have to do to become “freely traded” once again?

-Even if they don’t reach the lofty heights Bix Weir mentions there is certainly plenty of upside ahead.
+But even if silver doesn’t reach the lofty heights Bix Weir mentions above, there is certainly plenty of upside ahead.
 See what silver products are available: Buy Silver.

 Editors Note: This post was originally published 15 December 2016.
-Updated 14 November 2018 to include latest reports on prosecution against JP Morgan.
+Last update 17 September 2019 with latest charges to Bank of America Corp.’s Merrill Lynch traders.